-The quality of the GOES-15 Imager band-3 and 6 spectral shifts were also validated once GOES-15 began resending data in the fall of 2011.
+The quality of the GOES-15 Imager band 3 and 6 spectral shifts were also validated once GOES-15 began resending data in the fall of 2011.
 Note the greatly reduced bias on the few points on the right-hand side of Figure 4.33.
-The band-3 bias was reduced from over 2 K to approximately 0 K, comparing to high spectral resolution observations.
+The band 3 bias was reduced from over 2 K to approximately 0 K, when compared to high spectral resolution observations.